openhab/openhab-addons/bundles/org.openhab.binding.touchwand/README.md

 ## Supported Things

-TouhWand Hub supports switches , shutters and scenarios configured in touchwand hub controller
+TouchWandhWand Hub supports switches, shutters dimmers and wallcontrollers configured in TouchWand hub controller

-## control
+## Control

 1. **Switch**  - control - ON/OFF
 2. **Shutter** - control - UP/DOWN/STOP
+3. **Dimmer**  - control - ON/OFF/BRIGHTNESS
+4. **wallcontroller** - control - LONG/SHORT

 ## Discovery

-After adding TouchWand Hnb the auto discovery will add all switches , shutters and scenarios to the inbox.
+After adding TouchWand Hub the auto discovery will add all switches dimmers and shutters to the inbox

 ## Binding Configuration

 **Touchwand Wanderfull™** Hub Controller need to be added manually by IP address.
-The controller require **username** and **password**
+The controller requires **username** and **password**
 Optional configuration

-* units status polling refresh time (default - 5 seconds)
+* Units status polling refresh time (default - 5 seconds)
-* discover secondary units (in case the controller is a primary controller)
+* Discover secondary units (in case the controller is a primary controller)
 * Http port (default is 80)

 ## Thing Configuration